 Note that these social media advocacy examples are tech-heavy, as we often see with social media.
 Fortunately, we are now seeing more traditional companies try their hand at advocacy programs now.
 Also, there is a good mix of B2B and B2C stories when it comes to employee advocacy which is encouraging.

-Start your employee advocacy program with the help of Sprinklr Modern Marketing & Advertising.
+Start your employee advocacy program with the help of Sprinklr Marketing.